hphelion/documentation/UseCases/TasksforAdmins/Users/commercial.managing.users.md

 # HP Helion OpenStack&#174; Managing Users

-You can use HP Helion OpenStack Community edition to manage users.</p>
+You can use HP Helion OpenStack to manage users.</p>

 As an admin, you can use the dashboards to:</p>